-After an initial screening for eligibility and responsiveness to the solicitation, proposals will be subjected to scientific merit review (peer review).
-The proposals will be evaluated against the following criteria, which are listed in descending order of importance.
-Included with each criteria are the detailed questions that will be asked of the reviewers.
+After an initial screening for eligibility and responsiveness to this Announcement, proposals will be subjected to a formal scientific merit review (peer review).
+The proposals will be evaluated against the following criteria, which are listed in descending order of importance:

-- 1. Scientific and/or Technical Merit of the Proposed Research - 2.
-Appropriateness of the Proposed Method or Approach - 3.
-Competency of Applicant's Personnel and Adequacy of Proposed Resources - 4.
-Reasonableness and Appropriateness of the Proposed Budget - 5.
-Other Appropriate Factors conflict-of-interest issues.
-Non-federal reviewers may be used, and submission of a proposal constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.
+- 1) Scientific and/or Technical Merit of the Project; - 2) Appropriateness of the Proposed Method or Approach; - 3) Competency of Researcher's Personnel and Adequacy of Proposed Resources; and - 4) Reasonableness and Appropriateness of the Proposed Budget.

-The evaluation process will include program policy factors such as the relevance of the proposed research to the terms of the Announcement and the Department's programmatic needs.
-External peer reviewers are selected with regard to both their scientific expertise and the absence of
+The evaluation process will include program policy factors such as the relevance of the proposed research to the terms of the Announcement and the agency's programmatic needs.
+Note that external peer reviewers are selected with regard to both their scientific expertise and the absence of conflict-of-interest issues.
+Both Federal and non-Federal reviewers may be used, and submission of a proposal constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.